svenvg93/svenvg93.github.io/_posts/2025-05-15-ansible-series-part-1-setup.md

 ## First Playbook: Install htop

-Let’s write a simple playbook to install a package on all your homelab servers.
+Let's create a simple Ansible playbook to install a package (in this case, `htop`) on all your homelab servers.
+It's a good practice to save your playbooks in a dedicated playbooks/ directory.
+If you don't have this folder yet, you can create it.

+Save the following content as `playbooks/install-htop.yml`:

 ```yaml
 - name: Install htop on homelab servers